4 Flat Fee MLS Companies in Atlanta

 • A flat fee MLS service provides MLS access but requires sellers to handle showings, negotiations, and paperwork.

-• While it eliminates the listing agent’s commission, sellers must still cover the buyer’s agent commission and other fees.
+• While it eliminates the listing agent’s commission, sellers may still cover the buyer’s agent commission and other fees.

 • FSBO homes often sell for less than agent-listed homes, potentially offsetting commission savings.